 I want my kids to have regular things that they can expect to happen each week that they’ll hopefully look forward to as well.
 Kids thrive on regular rhythms and routines – I think we all do to some extent!

-It’s important to note that regular rhythms and routines will be different for every family and every stage of life.
+It’s important to note that special traditions as well as regular rhythms and routines will be different for every family and every stage of life.
 My family’s weekly routines and traditions will probably look very different from yours and that’s okay!

 Right now we have very simple routines.
 My kids are little and there are not many demands on our schedule at this point.
 I know that this will change as the kids get older.
 For example, Caleb will have soccer one evening a week this fall and in the future we’d like to take the kids to AWANA or something similar once a week.